DefinetlyNotAI/Logicytics_VulnScan/README.md

 > [!IMPORTANT]
 > Old documentation is available in the `Archived Models` directory of this [repository](https://github.com/DefinetlyNotAI/VulnScan_Data)
 >
-> This documentation is covers test data, metrics and niche features.
+> This documentation covers test data, metrics and niche features.

 ---